top of page

 • ❌ DON'T confuse upcycled or recycled materials as an excuse for fast fashion.

 By being an informed shopper and shifting purchases, you can reduce the demand for fast fashion's flawed model.
-Support second-hand shops and transparent fashion brands with longer inventory cycles instead.
+Instead, you can support second-hand shops and ethical fashion brands that have longer inventory cycles.

-The bottom line?
-We must buy less, buy better, and boost brands that genuinely value people and planet along with profits.
-This not only shifts demand away from harmful fast fashion brands, forcing them to be more sustainable to remain attractive, but it also saves us money by limiting frequent impulse purchases of low quality items (each pound adds up!).
+To consume more sustainably, we must buy less 'new and cheap' things, and favor better quality items.
+By supporting brands that can about people and planet as much as they care about their profits, we can shift demand away from harmful fast fashion brands, forcing them to be more sustainable to remain attractive.
+In doing so, we can also save money by limiting frequent impulse purchases of low quality items (each pound adds up!).

 Collectively, our choices can reform fashion for the future.

-If you're eager to find hundreds of second-hand and charity shops selling pre-loved or vintage clothes, check Ganddee.
+If you're eager to find hundreds of second-hand and charity shops selling pre-loved or vintage clothes, check Ganddee - the Google Maps of sustainable shops in the UK.

 bottom of page